You know what happened.

 90-Minute Sessions

 It was.
-You are.
+And you are.

 🌿 "I feel like I have fast tracked out of many years living in a painful freeze state, not knowing how to move, where to move, or what or who to trust."